Stuart Drummond: Personal life

-On his re-election in 2005, he immediately proposed to his then girlfriend, who accepted and said yes.
+On his re-election in 2005, he immediately proposed to his then girlfriend, Rebecca Buttery, who accepted and said yes.
 The pair were married a year later.
+They have three children.
 Drummond appeared on the ITV game show Tenable in April 2018.
 He and his team mates were all Hartlepool fans and named their team The Cheeky Monkey Hangers.
 They failed to win a cash prize.
 In October 2021, Drummond revealed that he and his family were emigrating to Australia the following year.